 We’ve all been there.
 You forgot about the Chinese leftovers for a few weeks, only to open the container to find slimy green rice and fuzzy sweet-and-sour chicken.
 Mold is certainly gross, but it can cause much bigger problems for homeowners than a ruined dinner.

-Here you’re going to learn all about how to prevent and protect yourself from mold, rot, and fungus.
-You’ll also get an idea if mold insurance is right for you.
+With that in mind, here you’re going to get an idea if mold insurance is right for you while learning all about how to prevent and protect yourself from damp, rot, and fungus.
 But before we get into the details, let’s clear up one thing right off the bat.

 Is Mold Covered By My Homeowners Insurance?